lokimeyburg/lokimeyburg.github.io/_posts/2014-10-20-when-to-say-yes.md

 ## Assessing feature opportunities

-Once you’ve answered “yes” to these 5 questions it’s time to create what I call a “Feature Opportunity Assessment”.
+Once you’ve answered “yes” to these 5 questions it’s time to create what I call a “feature opportunity assessment”.
 The [Silicon Valley Product Group](http://www.svproduct.com/) use an opportunity assessment for products as an alternative to creating a product spec and is intended to clearly and concisely define the problem to be solved.
 I've been using a slightly modified version that focuses instead on features that make up a product.

-Answering these questions helps you understand what is required to succeed and where to prioritize this feature in your roadmap against other features.

 1. Exactly what problem will this solve? (value proposition)
 2. Who exactly is having this problem? (persona)
-3. How many users will use this feature? (number of users)
+3. How many people have this problem? (potential impact)
 4. What alternatives are out there? (competitive landscape)
 5. Why are we best suited to pursue this? (our differentiator)
 6. Why now? (market window)
 8. How will we measure success/make money from this feature? (metrics/revenue strategy)

+Creating a "feature opportunity assessment" will help you understand what is required to succeed and where to prioritize this feature in your roadmap.

-## Idea to product roadmap
+## Idea to product roadmap.
+The Guantlet.

 Great roadmaps are incredibly hard to build and always require trade-offs.
-But truly great product managers needs a firm checklist for when they say "yes" to items being added to the roadmap.
+But truly great product managers need a firm checklist for when they say "yes" to items being added to the roadmap.
 Compromising on your checklist, even just a little, leads to bloated software.
 Every feature needs to be brought through a gauntlet of inquiry before it can be promoted to your products roadmap.